-Loyalsock Township School District institutes masking policies upon further review on September 8
+Loyalsock Township school district institutes masking policies upon further review on September 8

 Leideckher commented on the roles school board members play in their communities and how important it is to make the right decision.
 "We're not trying to tell you how to raise your kids.
 A shortened time frame makes sense to me.
 We don't want to bury our heads in the sand.
 We can't step back and say 'I care about my kid only.'
 We are a team, we look out for eachother.
 There has to be a compromise."

-Strickland made a motion for a roll call vote to modify the school districts health and safety plan, "To state that masking will be required in accordance with CDC recommendations."
+Strickland made a motion to do a roll call vote to modify the school districts health and safety plan, "To state that masking will be required in accordance with CDC recommendations."

 The motion was second by board member Melvin Wentzel, and passed by a vote of 5-3.
 Voting in favor were Carolyn Strickland, Melvin Wentzel, Bob Leidhecker, Charles Edmonds, and Christina Kiessling.
 Voting against the changes were Valerie Komarnicki, Hal Gee, and Michael Zicolello.